News & Events

 One of the people helping the Friends is a Professor of Urban Architecture at UCL, and a skateboarder.
 His insider knowledge about the design and history of the bowl have been really useful, providing them with key information at the start of the project.

-The surveyors' report will be considered by a Project Steering Group in March.
-It’s very much the first step.
-Even if the bowl’s structure is still in relatively good condition, a great deal of work will need to be done.
+The surveyors' first report was considered by a Project Steering Group in March.
+It’s very much a starting point.
+Even with the bowl’s structure is still in relatively good condition, much depends on the removal of the surface layer to do further checks.
+A great deal of work will need to be done.
 It’s likely to take many months and will cost a lot of money.
 The Friends will post updates on what is happening.

-The inclusion of skateboarding in the next Olympics and the lockdown have both led to a massive increase in skateboarding among riders of all ages, particularly young women.
-The UK’s current champion is a 12 year old girl named Sky Brown.
-Sky is the youngest professional skateboarder in the world.
+The inclusion of skateboarding in this year's Olympics and the lockdown have both led to a massive increase in skateboarding among riders of all ages, particularly young women.
+The UK’s current champion is a 13 year old girl named Sky Brown.
+Sky is the youngest professional skateboarder in the world, who won a Bronze medal at the Tokyo Olympics!

 BIG GARDEN BIRD WATCH 2021 - FOKP and RSPB Results